 Most cartridges are secured with either a twist-on nut or a clip.
 Remove the nut or clip, then use a pair of pliers to grasp the stem of the cartridge and pull the cartridge out.
 Take the worn cartridge to the hardware store to get an exact match, install the new cartridge, and reassemble the faucet.
-If replacing the cartridge doesn’t solve your leaking shower head, the valve body itself is likely damaged.
-Unfortunately, replacing a valve body is a job for a plumber.
+If replacing the cartridge doesn’t solve your leaking shower head, the valve body is probably damaged.
+Replacing a shower valve body is a job for a DIYer with intermediate plumbing skills or a professional plumber.

 All shower plumbing works in a similar manner, but faucets, shower heads, and valve body assemblies vary in the ways they connect.
 When in doubt, refer to the manufacturers’ manuals (often found on their websites) or leave it to the pros.

 The Teflon plumber’s tape around the shower arm can deteriorate over time, creating opportunities for leaks.
 Even if you haven’t noticed a leak at the shower arm, it’s a good idea to replace the tape while the shower head is disassembled.

 Start by removing the existing Teflon tape from the pipe stem.
 It’s usually easier to slowly peel it away, as it will still have some sticky residue on the surface.
 If there is any residue left behind, use an old toothbrush to remove it.
 Then, wrap new plumber’s tape around the threaded tip of the pipe stem.